 Milena Gaitan.
 Administrative and financial director at Fundación Ideas para la Paz (FIP) in Colombia

 Milena is an internationalist from Universidad del Rosario and has a post-graduate certificate on international business management.
-She is a master student on strategic management.
+She is a master student in strategic management.
 Milena has more than twelve years of professional experience with an emphasis on think tanks’ management and finances.
-She has had active engagement in projects co-funded by public, private, national and international institutions.
+She has had an active engagement in projects co-funded by public, private, national, and international institutions.

 Min Zar Ni Lin.
 Deputy director of research at the Centre for Economic and Social Development (CESD) in Myanmar

 Min is the deputy director of research at the Centre for Economic and Social Development (CESD).
 He holds a master’s degree in economics from Chiang Mai University, Thailand, and was a Research Fellow of the Sustainable Minerals Institute (SMI) at the University of Queensland from 2014 to 2015.
 He is also a member of Rubber Sector Development Committee of Mon State Government.
 He has worked as the deputy national coordinator at the Myanmar Extractive Industries Transparency Initiative (MEITI) national coordination office.
 His research interest are small and medium enterprises (SMEs) development, labour market and migration, and natural resource governance.

 Mollie Zapata.
 Research associate for the Simon-Skjodt Center for the Prevention of Genocide at the US Holocaust Memorial Museum in the USA